Performance Analysis of Plug-and-Play ADMM: A Graph Signal Processing Perspective: Introduction

 \section{Introduction}

 The Plug-and-Play (PnP) ADMM is a variant of the alternating direction method of multiplier (ADMM) algorithm.
 Since its introduction in 2013 \cite{Venkatakrishnan_Bouman_Wohlberg_2013}, the algorithm has demonstrated extremely promising results in image restoration and signal recovery problems \cite{Dar_Bruckstein_Elad_2016, Metzler_Maleki_Baraniuk_2016,Rond_Giryes_Elad_2016,Kamilov_Mansour_Wohlberg_2017,Chang_Marchesini_2016,Ono_2017,Sreehari_Venkatakrishnan_Wohlberg_2016}.
-However, despite the enormous applications of PnP ADMM and several studies on its convergence \cite{Sreehari_Venkatakrishnan_Wohlberg_2016, Chan_Wang_Elgendy_2017, Teodoro_Bioucas_Figueiredo_2018}, it is generally unclear why the algorithm is performing so well.
+However, despite the enormous number of applications and several studies on its convergence \cite{Sreehari_Venkatakrishnan_Wohlberg_2016, Chan_Wang_Elgendy_2017, Teodoro_Bioucas_Figueiredo_2019}, it is generally unclear why the algorithm is performing so well.
 On the one hand, one can argue that the superior performance is attributed to the underlying image denoisers, which is evident from applications using convolutional neural networks \cite{Heide_Steinberger_Tsai_2014,Zhang2017_cvpr,Zhang2017_tip,Borgerding_Schniter_Rangan_2017}.
-Yet on the other hand, unless we can explicitly write down the optimization which describes the interaction of the denoisers, e.g., in the form of maximum-a-posteriori (MAP), it will be extremely difficult to quantify the solution even if we know the solution exists.
-The contribution of this paper is to present a set of formal performance analysis results for a family of denoisers known as the graph filters, so that we can understand the PnP ADMM behavior.
+Yet on the other hand, unless we can explicitly write down the optimization, e.g., in the form of maximum-a-posteriori (MAP), it will be extremely difficult to quantify the solution even if we know the solution exists.
+The goal of this paper is to present a set of analytic results so that we can understand the behavior of PnP ADMM.
+To do so, we consider a subset of image denoisers known as the graph filters or symmetric smoothing filters.
+Under such setting, we are able to explicitly show the geometry of the algorithm and make comparison with graph Laplacian based restoration algorithms.

 In order to state the problem more concretely, it would be useful to first review the PnP ADMM.
 The starting point of the PnP ADMM is the ADMM algorithm, which has become a standard tool for minimizing a sum of two separable functions of the form